zachmay/cs612-part2/README.md

 pip install -r dependencies.txt
 ```

-### LLVM
+### Clang/LLVM

-To perform the binary instrumentation and coverage analysis, you will need to install Clang/LLVM.
+To perform the binary instrumentation and coverage analysis, you will need to install Clang/LLVM version 3.9.0.

-I had to build Clang and LLVM from source and some files still reference my local paths and may need to be updated.
+I had built these tools from source following [these instructions](http://clang.llvm.org/get_started.html).

 ### Running the Tritype Experiment